National Provider Identifier Number FAQs (NPI Registry)

 You can obtain an NPI free of charge by applying online or by contacting the NPI Enumerator to request a paper application.
 The approval process for online applications typically takes only a few minutes.
 And they say nothing is free anymore!

-Is the NPI database updated?
+When is the NPI registry updated?

-The information in the NPI database is typically updated manually or if you apply for another number.
 It will not update automatically.
 So, if you get a new state license or leave a residency or fellowship, “it” will not know.
 Like LinkedIn, providers need to edit their profile to keep it up-to-date.

 If you get a new license, do you need to manually update your NPI number?

 Yes.
 If you want your NPI profile to reflect your new licensure, you must log into the NPI database and input it yourself.
+Given the importance of NPI to operating as a health care provider, most providers are recommended to input their new information into the NPI registry immediately.

 Will my NPI number change?